brunosardinepi/emaildmz/README.md

 ## Motivation

 emailDMZ aims to protect users' identities by handing out an @emaildmz.com email address instead of a real email address.
 Users can apply filters to their alias to block emails based on source address, or change aliases at will.
-The goal is to hide real email addresses with a simple interface that can be changed quickly, with full control in the users' hands.
+The goal is to hide real email addresses with a simple interface where aliases, forwarding emails, and allowed/blocked source addresses can be setup, with full control in the users' hands.